cmspastores/webapp/README.md

 ## PROJECT TITLE
-* C5 Dormitel Management System
+## C5 Dormitel Management System

 ## BACKGROUND OF ORG/BUSINESS

 C5 Dormitel is a Dormitory  operational around August 2006 and is located in Davao City along Roxas Avenue.
-The establishment offers a unique blend of dormitory-style accommodations within a hotel setting.
+The establishment offers a unique blend of dormitory-style accommodations within hotel setting.

 It primarily caters to students, professionals, and tourists seeking affordable yet comfortable lodging.
 Its history ties to its founding as a budget-friendly alternative to traditional hotels, aiming to provide accessible, secure, and functional spaces in the city center.

+## Project Description

+The C5 Dormitel Management System is a web-based platform developed to streamline and modernize most daily dormitory operations at C5 Dormitel in Davao City.
+It centralizes key processes such as room types and room management, renter profiles, reservations, agreements, and billing, allowing staff to manage most administrative tasks through a single, organized interface.

+The system provides a structured approach to handling dormitory operations, reducing manual effort for administrative work while still requiring in-person actions for certain processes like room inspections and payment collections.

 -----

+## TECH STACK

+- Backend: PHP, Laravel, Composer
+- Database: MySQL
+- Frontend: Tailwind CSS, Custom/Vanilla CSS & JS, FontAwesome (CDN)
+- Build Tool / Environment: Node.js, npm, Vite, Laravel Vite Plugin

 ## MODULES

 * General